Ontology Enrichment from Texts: A Biomedical Dataset for Concept Discovery and Placement: INTRODUCTION

-To address the issues from previous datasets, we propose a new benchmark for new entity discovery and placement, supporting two sequential tasks: (i) \textit{Out-of-KB Mention and Entity Discovery}: identifying new mentions of concepts from texts which are not included in a KB; (ii) \textit{Concept Placement}: given a \textit{new} entity expressed as a mention in the text, placing it into a KB, either an ontology with complex concepts or a taxonomy with only atomic concepts.
+In this study, we propose a new benchmark for new entity discovery and placement, supporting two sequential tasks: (i) \textit{Out-of-KB Mention and Entity Discovery}: identifying new mentions of concepts from texts which are not included in a KB; (ii) \textit{Concept Placement}: given a \textit{new} entity expressed as a mention in the text, placing it into a KB, either an ontology with complex concepts or a taxonomy with only atomic concepts.
 Our new dataset and task setting are different from previous work in terms of the characteristics below: